danialhqm/commander-honors-supplementary-data/README.md

 2) Alphafold3 Outputs
 - This folder contains .cif files and other outputs from Alphafold3.
 PyMol is recommended for visualisation.
-# At time of writing, this folder is incomplete, due to issues uploading larger files.
-This repository is currently missing AF3 outputs for CCDC22, CCDC93, VPS29, VPS26C, VPS35L, subcomplex and full complex.
+<code style="color : cyan">At time of writing, this folder is incomplete, due to issues uploading larger files.
+This repository is currently missing AF3 outputs for CCDC22, CCDC93, VPS29, VPS26C, VPS35L, subcomplex and full complex. </code>

 3) FoldMason JSON
 - This folder contains JSON files for FoldMason multiple structural alignment.
 Files can be imported and viewed at https://search.foldseek.com/foldmason